joeyquarters/joeyquarters.github.io/about.md

 permalink: /about/
 ---

-I am a Washington, D.C. based frontend developer.
-Currently, I work on the product team at [The Atlantic](https://www.theatlantic.com).
-Previously, I was a full stack developer at a small public relations firm with a primary focus on custom WordPress websites.
+I am a Los Angeles, CA based software engineer with a focus on front end.
+Currently, I work at an e-commerce startup called [The Black Tux](https://theblacktux.com).
+Previously, I worked on the product team at _[The Atlantic](https://www.theatlantic.com)_ in Washington, DC.
+Before that, I was a full stack developer at a small public relations firm with a primary focus on custom WordPress websites.

 Outside of work, I enjoy creating/appreciating music, any physical activity, and exploring the great outdoors.